No. 17 Cincinnati beats Temple 15-13 for AAC title berth

+CINCINNATI (AP) — A blocked extra-point attempt turned into Cincinnati’s decisive points.
+In a season full of close escapes, this one was the most unusual.

+And the most meaningful, too.
+The Bearcats’ year of living dangerously has culminated in the American Athletic title game.

-CINCINNATI (AP) — Michael Warren II ran 13 yards for a touchdown on a cold, raw Saturday night, Coby Bryant went 98 yards with a blocked extra-point attempt and No. 17 Cincinnati held on for a 15-13 victory over Temple that clinched a spot in the American Athletic title game.
+Michael Warren II ran 13 yards for a touchdown on a cold, raw Saturday night, Coby Bryant went 98 yards with a blocked extra-point attempt and No. 17 Cincinnati held on for a 15-13 victory over Temple that clinched a spot in the league’s championship game.

 The Bearcats (10-1, 7-0) secured the AAC East title and remained the only unbeaten team in league play.
 They would host the title game if they win next week at No. 18 Memphis (10-1, 6-1), which shares the AAC West lead.